QuantumVoidd/Neos-New-Tab/README.md

-Neo's New Tab is a highly customizable, Matrix-themed browser extension that transforms your new tab page into a digital terminal.

 Core Visual Experience
 - Dynamic Matrix Rain: Features a customizable digital rain background with adjustable speed, colors, and character sets including Classic Matrix, Binary, and Hexadecimal.